AdrianoWanderlingh/Reddit_Scraping_Electric_Vehicles_opinions_project/PROCESS_EXPLAINATION.md

 - Weak cues + fusion: Phrase‑based weak cues can be enabled; when on, stance uses a weighted fusion of weak cues and MNLI (w_weak=0.4, w_nli=0.6 by default).

 ## Sentiment Analysis
 - VADER: Computes the standard compound score.
+The Valence Aware Dictionary and sEntiment Reasoner is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.
+Note that sentiment polarity is itself not necessarily the most useful metric that exists.
 - Transformer: A modern classifier returns a discrete label and confidence (implementation uses a HuggingFace pipeline under the hood).
 - Outputs: For each text id, the dataset stores VADER compound, transformer label, and transformer score.